Don’t overpay for gas in Greenville: Analysis shows most expensive station - NewsBreak

 |card

-The title of cheapest gas, meanwhile, goes to Costco at 1025 Woodruff Rd.
-As of 05:42 PM, Tuesday, they had regular listed at $2.59 per gallon.
+The title of cheapest gas, meanwhile, goes to Circle K at 2195 Evans St. As of 05:40 PM, Tuesday, they had regular listed at $2.83 per gallon.

 Comments / 0